 How do I stop feeling so on edge?

-You calm it by interrupting the pattern.
+You don’t calm the system by force; you calm it by interrupting the pattern.

 And that starts with one thing: